 I have used this recipe lots of times over the years, and the regular Greek Salad that I improvised based on this recipe so many times I have lost count.
 I have no idea where Mimi originally got this recipe–perhaps a magazine or cookbook.
 She never told me.
 All I know is that it’s one of our favorites.
 Anyone who eats it, loves it!

-It tastes as delicious as it looks!
+Greek Tomato Salad tastes as delicious as it looks!

-This view shows some of the marinade.
+This close up shows the texture of the salad.

 Here’s what I did.

 Add sliced ripe olives or Kalamata olives.
 Add Feta cheese crumbles.